 >>> with open('my_trie.marisa', 'w') as f: ... trie.write(f)

 >>> trie2 = marisa.Trie() >>> with open('my_trie.marisa', 'r') as f: ... trie.load(f)

-Alternatively, you could build a trie using marisa-build command-line utility (provided by underlying C library; it should be downloaded and compiled separately) and then load it from a file.
+You could also build a trie using marisa-build command-line utility (provided by underlying C library; it should be downloaded and compiled separately) and then load it from resulting file using .load() method.

 My quick tests show that memory usage is quite decent.
 For a list of 3000000 (3 million) Russian words memory consumption with different data structures (under Python 2.7):

 - list(unicode words) : about 300M